 Holiday Mental Health Tips for Children

-- Try to keep household routines the same.
+- During the busy holiday time, try to keep household routines the same.
 Stick to your child's usual sleep and mealtime schedules when you can, which may reduce stress and help your family enjoy the holidays.

-- Take care of yourself both mentally and physically.
-Children and adolescents are affected by the emotional well-being of their parent or caregivers.
+- Take care of yourself, both mentally and physically.
+Children and adolescents are affected by the emotional well-being of their parents and caregivers.
 Coping with stress successfully can help children learn how to handle stress better, too.

 - Remember that many children and adults experience a sense of loss, sadness or isolation during the holidays.
 It is important to be sensitive to these feelings and ask for help for you, your children, family members or friends if needed.

-- Don't feel pressured to "over-spend on gifts."
+- Don't feel pressured to over-spend on gifts.
 Consider making one or two gifts.
-Help your child make a gift for his or her other parent, grandparents, or other important adults and friends.
+Help your child make a gift for a parent, grandparent, or other important adults and friends.
 Chances are, those gifts will be the most treasured ones and will teach your child many important lessons.

 Back to list